-Getting started with Azure Kubernetes Service (AKS)
+Getting started with Azure Container Service

-To begin using AKS, you deploy an AKS cluster from the Azure portal or by using th CLI.
-For more information on deploying an Azure Container Service cluster, see Deploy an Azure Kubernetes Service (AKS) cluster.
+To begin using Azure Container Service, you deploy an Azure Container Service cluster from the Azure portal by using an Azure Resource Manager template or the CLI.
+Available templates include Docker Swarm, Kubernetes, and DC/OS.
+The quickstart templates can be modified to include additional or advanced Azure configuration.
+For more information on deploying an Azure Container Service cluster, see Deploy an Azure Container Service cluster.

-There are no fees for any of the software installed by default as part of AKS.
+There are no fees for any of the software installed by default as part of ACS.
 All default options are implemented with open-source software.

-AKS is available for multiple virtual machines in Azure.
+ACS is currently available for Standard A, D, DS, G, and GS series Linux virtual machines in Azure.
 You are charged only for the compute instances you choose, as well as the other underlying infrastructure resources consumed, such as storage and networking.
-There are no incremental charges for AKS itself.
+There are no incremental charges for ACS itself.